How AI Is Learning to Feel Pain and What That Means for Humanity

 Maybe it’s the willingness to ache, to bruise and then get back up, to carry hurt and still reach for gentleness anyway.

-As someone who used to write poetry about picking up the shattered pieces and continue moving on, this truly resonates with me.
+As someone who used to write poetry about picking up the shattered pieces and continue moving on, this really resonates with me.

 If we teach our machines to feel, it might remind us of what we’ve been forgetting: that our own sensitivity was never weakness.